Open

 3. Ensuring good working conditions

-• Decent wage levels;
+• Decent wages;

 • No child labour or forced labour;